xinzhan/core-services.en/help/id-service/implementation/implementation-other/implementation-other-setup-server-side.md

 + Passes the `AMCV` cookie to the ID service.
 + Requests data that is required by Target and Analytics in subsequent steps described below.

-[!NOTE]
+>[!NOTE]

-This method requests a single mbox from Target.
+>This method requests a single mbox from Target.
 If you need to request multiple mboxes in a single call, see [generateBatchPayload](https://www.npmjs.com/package/@adobe-mcid/visitor-js-server#generatebatchpayload).

-[!END]

 Your payload request should look like following code sample.
 In the code sample, the `visitor.setCustomerIDs` function is optional.
-See [Customer IDs and Authentication States](mcvid-authenticated-state.html#) for more information.
+See [Customer IDs and Authentication States](../../reference/reference-authenticated-state.md) for more information.

 ```javascript
 //Import the ID service server package